 - 1.1.
-This Guidance outlines principles and practices to aid pension plan administrators in searching for missing members; 1 and applies to all types of benefit entitlements that are subject to the Pension Benefits Act (the "PBA"). - 1.2.
+This Guidance outlines principles and practices to aid pension plan administrators in searching for missing members; 1/2 and applies to all types of benefit entitlements that are subject to the Pension Benefits Act (the "PBA"). - 1.2.
 For the purposes of this Guidance, a member is considered "missing" if the plan administrator is unable to locate or communicate with the member and reasonably believes that the address on record for that member is no longer valid. - 1.3.
-This Guidance does not address situations where a member is not missing, but is not responding to correspondence.
+This Guidance does not address situations where a member is not missing, but is not responding to correspondence. - 1.4 Pension plans must be administered and their assets invested, with the care, diligence and skill required of a person of ordinary prudence dealing with the property of another person in accordance with the standard of care prescribed by the PBA, and by case law.
+In addition, administrators are fiduciaries, and, as such, should take appropriate steps to facilitate members staying connected with their pension plan, especially after terminating employment or membership.
+This Guidance aims to help administrators fulfil their fiduciary duties.